Cactoidal/GodotRustEthers-rs/README.md

 godot_init!(init);
 ```
 ### 6.
 Once you've written your library, compile it with `cargo build`.
+If you're newer to Rust, please note that the uncompiled file will be over 1 GB!
+The compiled library will be around 26 MB.
 You'll find the compiled Rust library file in target/debug (.dylib for Mac, .dll for Windows, and .so for Linux).
 Drag it into your Godot project's main folder, then import it into Godot with the following steps:

 * Create a GDNative library resource, and link it to your compiled Rust library file under the target system.